csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 signal can be continuously panned between the left and right channels.

-The problem with this method is that the overall power drops as the sound is panned to the middle.^[The reason has been touched in chapter&nbsp;
-[01C](01-c-intensities.md): The sound intensity is not proportional to the amplitude but to the squared amplitude.]
+The problem with this method is that the overall power drops as the sound is panned to the middle.^[The reason has been touched in chapter [01C](01-c-intensities.md): The sound intensity is not proportional to the amplitude but to the squared amplitude.]